 Dr. Burstein′s research training and expertise is in the area of molecular immunology.
 Broadly, the work in his laboratory is focused on basic mechanisms that control inflammatory responses in human disease, particularly inflammatory bowel disease (IBD).
 Work from the laboratory has investigated the regulation of the NF-kB transcription factor, which led to the discovery of the COMMD protein family.
-Thereafter, his group has also investigated the basic functions of these factors in immune regulation, including the recent discovery of their role in endosomal protein sorting.
-More recently, the lab began investigating the genetic and molecular basis of altered immunity in patients with defined Mendelian disorders.
-These studies have led to important discoveries, including the identification of cytosolic RNA:DNA hybrids as regulators of the interferon pathway.
+His group also investigated the basic functions of these factors in immune regulation, including the discovery of their role in endosomal protein sorting.
+More recently, the lab investigated the genetic and molecular basis of altered immunity in patients with defined Mendelian disorders.
+These studies led to important discoveries, including the identification of cytosolic RNA:DNA hybrids as regulators of the interferon pathway.

 - Medical School